Last updated:

 The most common mistake 1099 workers make: spending everything they earn and then facing a large tax bill they can't pay.
 Transfer 25–30% of every check you receive into a separate savings account dedicated to taxes.
 This creates no confusion about what's yours to spend and ensures you can pay your bill without a crisis.

-Common Deductions for 1099 ITIN Workers
+What Deductions Can 1099 ITIN Workers Claim?

 Get a tax preparer who knows ITIN returns